BetRice11/Running-Fridge/README.md

 ### Setup GitLab repo/project

 -   make sure this project is in a group.
 If it isn't, stop now and move it to a GitLab group
 -   remove the fork relationship: In GitLab go to:

     Settings -> General -> Advanced -> Remove fork relationship

 -   add these GitLab CI/CD variables:
     -   PUBLIC_URL : this is your gitlab pages URL
-  - REACT_APP_API_HOST: enter "blank" for now
+    -   VITE_APP_API_HOST: enter "blank" for now

 #### Your GitLab pages URL